Interpret your retention analysis

 Return On or After retention tells you how many of your users triggered your return event on a specific day or after they triggered your starting event.
 When using Return On or After, the retention value for Day 7 tells you the percentage of users who returned seven days or more after their first use.

 To see this data as a bar chart, click the Line chart dropdown.
-You can still use Microscope to get more details on users who were not retained.
+You can still use Microscope to get more details on users who weren't retained.

 Note

-In bar chart format, the X axis will include the most common units of time (days, weeks, months) by default.
+In bar chart format, the X axis includes the most common units of time (days, weeks, months) by default.

 Amplitude also displays a detailed table breaking down the data, broken out by each user cohort and into individual day buckets.